great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_an_inferredassetdataconnector.md

 }
 ```

+This ability to access specific Batches using `batch_identifiers` is very useful when validating Data Assets that span multiple files.
+For more information on `batches` and `batch_identifiers`, please refer to the [Core Concepts document](../../reference/dividing_data_assets_into_batches.md).

 ### Example 2: Basic configuration with more than one Data Asset

 Here’s a similar example, but this time two Data Assets are mixed together in one folder.